 Why consider switching energy provider?

 You might be satisfied with the service your current provider gives you.
 However, the energy market is a huge market and you might not be aware of what another retailer has to offer.
 It won’t hurt if you check options around, some might be a lot better than what you are currently getting.
-Remember when switching don’t be enticed with sign- up discounts alone, consider: rates, terms and conditions, even check customers’ satisfaction and feedback.
+Remember when switching doesn’t be enticed with sign- up discounts alone, consider: rates, terms, and conditions, even check customers’ satisfaction and feedback.
 Changing your energy provider might help you save money on your bills.

 What to know when moving interstate?

 The energy sector is regulated in different ways between states.
 In the ACT, NSW, and Victoria, customers enjoy full retail competition as the government imposes no restrictions on the energy industry.
 You are free to decide, switch and compare energy providers.

 In South East QLD and SA, the industry is a little controlled, in some regions energy prices are regulated.
 In WA and NT, regulations are tighter and you can’t just switch between electricity providers.